 Get emergency medical help if you have any of these signs of an allergic reaction to Procysbi: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using Procysbi and call your doctor at once if you have any of these side effects (some of these may be caused by your cystinosis disorder and not by this medication):
+Call your doctor at once if you have any of these side effects (some of these may be caused by your cystinosis disorder and not by this medicine):

 unusual bruising or streaks on the skin;